port-labs/terraform-provider-port-labs/docs/resources/port_action.md

 - `org` (String) Required when selecting type AZURE.
 The Azure org that the workflow belongs to
 - `webhook` (String) Required when selecting type AZURE.
 The Azure webhook that the workflow belongs to

+Optional:

+- `payload` (String) The Azure Devops workflow payload (array or object encoded to a string)

 <a id="nestedatt--github_method"></a>